Dorian M. Goldfeld: Professional career

 Goldfeld received his B.S. degree in 1967 from Columbia University.
 His doctoral dissertation, entitled "Some Methods of Averaging in the Analytical Theory of Numbers", was completed under the supervision of Patrick X. Gallagher in 1969, also at Columbia.
 He has held positions at the University of California at Berkeley (Miller Fellow, 1969–1971), Hebrew University (1971–1972), Tel Aviv University (1972–1973), Institute for Advanced Study (1973–1974), in Italy (1974–1976), at MIT (1976–1982), University of Texas at Austin (1983–1985) and Harvard (1982–1985).
 Since 1985, he has been a professor at Columbia University.

 He is a member of the editorial board of Acta Arithmetica and of The Ramanujan Journal.
 On January 1, 2018 he became the Editor-in-Chief of the Journal of Number Theory.

 He is a co-founder and board member of Veridify Security, formerly SecureRF, a corporation that has developed the world's first linear-based security solutions.

 Goldfeld advised several doctoral students including M. Ram Murty.
 In 1986, he brought Shou-Wu Zhang to the United States to study at Columbia.

 Research interests

 Goldfeld's research interests include various topics in number theory.
 In his thesis, he proved a version of Artin's conjecture on primitive roots on the average without the use of the Riemann Hypothesis.

-In 1976, Goldfeld provided an ingredient for the effective solution of Gauss' class number problem for imaginary quadratic fields.
+In 1976, Goldfeld provided an ingredient for the effective solution of Gauss's class number problem for imaginary quadratic fields.
 Specifically, he proved an effective lower bound for the class number of an imaginary quadratic field assuming the existence of an elliptic curve whose L-function had a zero of order at least 3 at $s=1/2$.
 (Such a curve was found soon after by Gross and Zagier).
 This effective lower bound then allows the determination of all imaginary fields with a given class number after a finite number of computations.